 The Payment Services Regulations provide legal protections for customers.
 If there is an Unauthorised Transaction, the customer will be recompensed so their account will be put in the position it would have been in if there was not an unauthorised transaction (PSR Reg 76).
-If a transaction was late or did not happen, a Defective Transaction, the customer will be recompensed so their account will be put in the position it would have been in if there satisfies the position if there had not been a Defective Transaction (PSR Reg 93).
+If a transaction was late or did not happen, a Defective Transaction, the customer will be recompensed so their account will be put in the position it would have been in if there had not been a Defective Transaction (PSR Reg 93).